Restaurants, caterers overwhelmed by holiday event requests | CBC News

 "Normally our restaurants in Wellington West would be getting bookings from the government departments at Tunney's Pasture," he said.

-"But I'm hearing that people are getting bookings from people they never heard from before, just businesses that don't have a physical presence in our neighborhood, but our neighborhood happens to be convenient for people."
+"But I'm hearing that people are getting bookings from people they never heard from before, just businesses that don't have a physical presence in our neighborhood.
+Our neighborhood happens to be convenient for people."

 Van Staalduinen said the high demand is "a bit of a relief" to businesses after challenges of the last two years of the pandemic.